Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and Hague's Voyage Record above.
-Follow the convoy links provided for more details on them, several Norwegian ships took part.
+For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details, several Norwegian ships took part.

 In Apr.-1941, she's listed, together with Charles Racine, Solfonn, Taborfjell and Tigre, in Convoy OB 310, originating in Liverpool on Apr.
 13, dispersed on the 18th, John Bakke arriving Buenos Aires on May 14 (she had started out from Milford Haven on Apr.
 12).
 See the external link provided within the Voyage Record for more on this convoy.
-She returned to the U.K. in June in the Bermuda portion of Convoy HX 136, bound for Liverpool with general cargo, with arrival there on July 18.
-The following month, she joined the westbound North Atlantic Convoy ON 5, leaving Liverpool on Aug.
+In June, she joined the Bermuda portion of Convoy HX 136, bound for Liverpool with general cargo, arriving there on July 18, and the following month, we find her in the westbound North Atlantic Convoy ON 5, leaving Liverpool on Aug.
 6, dispersed Aug.
 14, John Bakke arriving Trinidad on Aug.
-25 - see also Page 1.
-At the end of that year, we find her in Convoy SL 96, which left Freetown on Dec.
+25 (Page 1).
+At the end of that year, she can be found in Convoy SL 96 (link in Voyage Record), which left Freetown on Dec.
 26. She arrived Liverpool on Jan.
-18-1942, the convoy having been dispersed on the 13th - again, see the link provided in the table above for more convoy information.
+18-1942, the convoy having been dispersed on the 13th.

 She later joined the westbound Convoy ON 71*, originating in Liverpool on Febr.
 26-1942 (John Bakke sailed from Clyde on the 27th), dispersed March 8, John Bakke arriving Capetown on Apr.
-2, see Page 2.
+2. Her subsequent voyages are shown on Page 2, while convoy information for some of them can be found in the Voyage Record.

-According to "Nortraships flåte" by J. R. Hegland, John Bakke collided in convoy off Oversay with a British ship on Dec.
+According to "Nortraships flåte" by J. R. Hegland, she collided in convoy off Oversay with a British ship on Dec.
 5-1942, but this appears to be the wrong date.
 Hegland adds that the British ship was a total loss.
-A posting on my Ship Forum indicates this was the Blairatholl but the collision took place on Nov.
-26. This question also came up in a previous query on my forum.
-Yet another posting to my Ship Forum, in reply to a query on Convoy SC 110, which departed New York on Nov.
+A posting on my Ship Forum indicates this was the British Blairatholl but the collision took place on Nov.
+26. This question also came up in an earlier query on my forum.
+Yet another posting to my Ship Forum, in reply to a query about Convoy SC 110*, which departed New York on Nov.
 17-1942 and arrived Liverpool on Dec.
-6 says the following:
+6 (and which also included Fana, Ferncliff, Gezina, Hallfried, Meline, Norbris [Panamanain flag], Norefjord, Tanafjord and Vav, in addition to John Bakke and the British Blairatholl), says the following:

 Roger W. Jordan's "The World's Merchant Fleets 1939" also gives the collision date as Nov.
 26-1942, adding the position for Blairatholl's sinking as 51 25N 48 30W.
-Convoy SC 110*, in which John Bakke is listed, is not yet available among the SC convoys included in my Convoys section, but will be added.
-Fana, Ferncliff, Gezina, Hallfried, Meline, Norbris (Panamanain flag), Norefjord, Tanafjord and Vav are also listed.
-As will be seen when going back to the Voyage Record above, A. Hague gives the collision date as Dec.
+As can be seen in the Voyage Record above, A. Hague gives the collision date as Dec.
 1. From Liverpool, where she had arrived on Dec.
 6, John Bakke proceeded to Ellesmere Port, later to Manchester, with arrival there on Dec.
 12, according to Page 2.
 Departure Manchester is given as Febr.
 28-1943; she may have undergone some repairs there(?).

-The following month, she joined Convoy ON 170, which departed Liverpool on March 3 and arrived New York on the 20th.
+The following month, she's listed in Convoy ON 170, which departed Liverpool on March 3-1943 and arrived New York on the 20th.
 John Bakke, however, was bound for St. John, N.B., where she arrived (via Halifax) on March 22.
-She headed back to the U.K. on Apr.
-8, joining Convoy HX 233.
-She had a cargo of explosives and general, and also carried 2 passengers.
-This convoy had originated in New York on Apr.
-6, but John Bakke joined from Halifax.
-She arrived Manchester, via Liverpool, on Apr.
-21/22.
+With a general cargo and explosives, she headed back to the U.K. on Apr.
+8, joining the Halifax portion of Convoy HX 233, which had originated in New York on Apr.
+6. She also carried 2 passengers on this voyage and arrived Manchester, via Liverpool, on Apr.
+21/22, later returning to Liverpool, where she remained for several weeks (Page 2), possibly being fitted out for Operation Husky?

 This Guestbook message from S. Simons states the following (his contact address can be provided):